 Goodwill is allocated among and evaluated for impairment at the reporting unit level, which is defined as an operating segment or one level below an operating segment.
-Mylan has four reporting units, of which three are included in the Generics segment with the remaining reporting unit consisting of our Specialty segment.
-As of the date of our most recent annual impairment test, April 1, 2011, approximately 90% of Mylan's total goodwill is allocated to the three reporting units within the Generics segment as follows: North America (\$810 million), EMEA (\$1,229 million) and Asia Pacific (\$1,295 million), with the remainder (\$322 million) allocated to our Specialty segment and reporting unit.
+Mylan has four reporting units, of which three are included in the Generics Segment with the remaining reporting unit consisting of our Specialty Segment.
+As of the date of our most recent annual impairment test, April 1, 2012, approximately 91% of Mylan's total goodwill is allocated to the three reporting units within the Generics Segment as follows: North America (\$779 million), EMEA (\$1.15 billion) and Asia Pacific (\$1.27 billion), with the remainder (\$322 million) allocated to our Specialty Segment and reporting unit.

-The first step of our annual impairment analysis consisted of a comparison of the estimated fair value of the individual reporting units with their carrying amount, including goodwill.
-In estimating each reporting unit's fair value, we performed extensive valuation analyses, utilizing both income and market-based approaches, in our goodwill assessment process.
+In 2011, the FASB issued amended guidance on goodwill impairment testing.
+Under the revised guidance, entities testing goodwill for impairment have the option of performing a qualitative assessment before calculating the fair value of the reporting unit ("step 1").
+We have adopted the guidance effective January 1, 2012 and performed the qualitative assessment for our North America and Specialty reporting units as part of our annual impairment test.
+We concluded that it was more likely than not that the fair value of the North America and Specialty reporting units is greater than the carrying amount, therefore no step 1 quantitative analysis was performed.
+Step 1 of the impairment analysis consists of a comparison of the estimated fair value of the individual reporting units with their carrying amount, including goodwill.
+In estimating each reporting unit's fair value, we performed extensive valuation analysis, utilizing both income and market-based approaches, in our goodwill assessment process.
 We utilize an average of the two methods in estimating the fair value of the individual reporting units.
 The following describes the valuation methodologies used to derive the estimated fair value of the reporting units.